softdev15/slate/source/index.html.md

 ## Long-term support and versioning

 Shipamax aims to be a partner to our customers, this means continuously improving everything including our APIs.
-However, this does mean that APIs can only be supported for a given timeframe.
+However, this does mean that API versions will eventually be discontinued.
 We aim to honour the expected End-Of-Life, but in case this is not possible we will work with our customers to find a solution.

 Version: v1
 Launch: April 2020
-Expected End-Of-Live: March 2023
+Expected End-Of-Life: Not before March 2023

 # Webhooks
-## Event Webhooks

-A webhook event is triggered when Files reach certain milestones.
-The main webhook event is the ValidationComplete which is triggered when a pack is posted.
-Additional events exist for specific scenarios.

-To receive an event you first need to register your listener URL in Shipamax.
-This is a one time process that is done during the onboarding process.
-To register URL for a webhook event, please contact the support team.
+Sometimes you will want to know when certain events happen in the Shipamax system, and for that purpose we use webhooks.
+During the onboarding process you can register a URL with us that we will use to inform you when certain events occur.
+This will consist of sending an HTTP POST message to that endpoint.
+To register a URL for a webhook event, please contact the support team.

+All requests will be HTTP POST requests with a `Content-Type` of `application/json`.

+## Responses

+When we connect to your endpoint to deliver the webhook body your server will need to send back a response.
+For most requests, any response with a status of 200 OK will be considered a success, and the body of the response is unimportant.
+We may in the future specify an optional response format, but any response not in that format will be considered as an empty response rather than an error.

+Other requests that expect a specific response format are detailed in their own section.

-### Security
+## Security
+All endpoints *must* use HTTPS, so that we can verify that the endpoint is genuine.

-Shipamax add two HTTP headers to each webhooks event 'x-shipamax-signature' and 'x-api-key' (optional).
-See the [Validating webhook signatures](#validating-webhook-signatures) for more details on validating the webhook event.
+To allow our customers to verify that each message is genuine, Shipamax adds one or two HTTP headers to each webhook request, `x-shipamax-signature` and optionally `x-api-key`.
+See [Validating webhook signatures](#validating-webhook-signatures) for more details on validating the webhook event.

 > The webhook endpoint will send a request to the provided endpoint via POST with a body in the following format: